Skip to contents

 columns_alignment

 Numeric vector with one element for each column, determining the text adjustement within the column.
-Can be 0 (left-aligned), 0.5 (central-aligned), or 1 (right-aligned).
+Can be 0 (left-aligned), 0.5 (central-aligned), 1 (right-aligned), or 2 (right-aligned, but in the middle of the column).
 Defaults to 0.5.

 columns_nudge_x

 Numeric vector to nudge the column text in x direction.
+Negativ to nudge left, positive to nudge right.
 Defaults to 0.

 columns_nudge_y

-Character, that will be added on significant values defined by columns_table_sig_high.
+Character, that will be added on significant values defined by columns_table_sig_superscript.

 Numeric for nudging the superscript towards or away from a number.